-^{} A person who owns or controls an incubator space licensee or an on-site consumption licensee may not own or control any other cannabis licensee.
+2 A person who owns or controls an incubator space licensee or an on-site consumption licensee may not own or control any other cannabis licensee.

-Conversion of Medical Cannabis Licenses: By July 1, 2023, the enforcement division must convert licenses, including preapproved licenses, issued to medical cannabis growers, processors, and dispensaries to licenses to operate a medical and adult-use cannabis business if a one-time conversion fee is paid to the enforcement division.
-The enforcement division must adopt regulations requiring converted licensees to reserve a specified amount of cannabis for social equity licensees.
-Exhibit 2 outlines the conversion fees set for medical licensees that were either operational before October 1, 2022, or held a Stage One Preapproval and were not operational before October 1, 2022.
-All conversion fees collected are paid to the enforcement division and credited to CRRF.
+Conversion of Medical Cannabis Licenses: By July 1, 2023, the administration must convert licenses, including preapproved licenses, issued to medical cannabis growers, processors, and dispensaries to licenses to operate a medical and adult-use cannabis business if a one-time conversion fee is paid to the administration and the business complies with specified ownership restrictions.
+The conversion fee may be paid in separate installments and must be paid in full by January 1, 2025.
+In addition, the amount of any renewal fee paid by a medical cannabis licensee for fiscal 2024 must be credited against the one-time conversion fee.
+The holder of an MMCC issued dispensary license converted under the bill to a standard dispensary license may continue to deliver medical cannabis until January 1, 2024, notwithstanding any other provisions.
+The administration must adopt regulations requiring converted licensees to reserve a specified amount of cannabis for social equity licensees.
+Medical licensees that were operational before December 31, 2022, must pay a fee equal to 10% of total gross revenues for calendar 2022.
+The fee must be at least \$100,000 but not more than \$2.0 million.
+Businesses that held a stage one preapproval for a license before December 31, 2022, and were not operational before that date must pay a fee of (1) for a grower or processor, \$50,000 and (2) for a dispensary, \$25,000.
+All conversion fees collected are paid to the administration and credited to CRRF.